 One drawback to catless downpipes is you'll usually need an external wastegate to prevent boost creep.
 If you're aware of the drawbacks and are willing to invest into the extra power gains, then the Misimoto catless downpipe is a good choice for the Subaru WRX.
 It includes all of the required hardware for installation.

-Grimspeed offers a catted downpipe for the 2015+ WRX in a one piece design.
+Grimmspeed offers a catted downpipe for the 2015-2020 WRX in a one-piece design.
 They designed this downpipe by scanning the OEM J-Pipe and using CAD to create a downpipe that fits tightly under the body for the 2015+ WRX without losing any ground clearance.
 The design allows for using the OEM mounting brackets.
-The single piece design gives fewer potential points of failure.
+The single-piece design gives fewer potential points of failure.

 The Grimspeed downpipe includes gaskets, 4 replacement turbo studs which commonly strip during installation, 2 replacement catback bolts, a plug for the 3rd O2 bung, and bolt for the grounding strap.

 Cobb is a very well known name in the Subaru tuning community, with their AccessPort, a staple in every tuner's arsenal.
 Included with the AccessPort is a Stage 2 tune designed to work with this downpipe, so you can install it, and flash the preloaded tune and be up and running quickly and easily.